Personal Loan Brokers In Canada

 Is it better to use a personal loan broker or find a lender myself?

 Whether you should use a personal loan broker or shop around and compare different loan options yourself depends on the time you are willing to commit to the process.
 By using a loan broker, you can cut down on a lot of tedious work.
-Additionally, brokers with a wide lender network can help you source the best deal from a variety of quotes.
+Additionally, brokers with a wide lender network can help you source the best personal loan from a variety of quotes.

 Do personal loan brokers work on commission?